avinashnarasimhan18/Penetration-Testing-Report-AvinashNarasimhan/README.md

 # Penetration Testing Report for NBN Corp

+Note: NBN Corp and the organizational details mentioned in this repository are entirely fictional and were created solely for the purposes of a course project.

 This repository contains the documentation and findings of a penetration test conducted on NBN Corporation's digital assets.
 The test was carried out by SentinelSec Solutions as part of a cybersecurity initiative to identify vulnerabilities in NBN's external-facing web server and client machine.
 The documents provided summarize the methodology, findings, and recommendations for securing the network.

 ## Documents